Goat Cheese: The French Obsession That Starts in the Loire

 Introduction

-Unlike the tangy supermarket “goat cheese” many people know, traditional French goat cheeses are subtle, complex, and beautifully balanced.
-The Loire Valley alone produces five protected AOP varieties, each with its own distinctive shape and character.
-But you’ll also find exceptional goat cheeses scattered across Burgundy, Poitou-Charentes, the Rhône-Alpes, and countless small farmsteads throughout the countryside.
+What most people know as goat cheese is that tangy, crumbly thing from the supermarket.
+Traditional French goat cheese is something else entirely.
+It is subtle, complex, and when it is good, it is very good.
+The Loire Valley alone produces five protected AOP varieties, each with its own shape and character.
+But you will also find exceptional goat cheeses across Burgundy, Poitou-Charentes, the Rhône-Alpes, and on small farms scattered all over the countryside.

 Goat Cheese

-In French, they’re called “fromages de chèvre“, which simply means cheeses made exclusively from goat’s milk.
-But while goat cheese exists all over the world, traditional French goat cheeses follow centuries-old techniques that create distinctive flavours, textures, and appearances you won’t find anywhere else.
+In French, goat cheese is simply called “fromage de chèvre”, cheese made from goat’s milk.
+Goat cheese exists all over the world of course, but the French version follows centuries-old techniques that give it flavours, textures and appearances you won’t easily find elsewhere.

 Goat Cheese